Social Engineer: The Artist as Bridge Builder

 Co-sponsored by the Arts Research Center, the Ethnic Studies Department, the Native American Studies Program, and Berkeley Arts + Design

-This event is part of the Arts + Design Thursdays series.
-See the full Spring 2020 line-up here.
+This event was part of the Arts + Design Thursdays series.

 In a world polarized politically, economically, racially, and sexually we are forced to question our trust.
 However our trust is the mortar that binds our intelligence.
 We need one another now more than ever.
 But, how do we see eye to eye with human groups we don’t trust.
 Enter the artist.
 If we can subvert the idea art is an object, a noun, then we can reinstate the truth that art is a verb, an action.
 In developing processes that include society as a medium the act of making builds communities that are embedded in the object of these processes.
 It connects people that may not engage with one another to create work together.
 Thus the role of artist is bridge builder.